 - Proof of employment such as certificate of employment or your most recent 3 month payslip

-- SingPass (password to log into your CPF, HDB & IRAS website)
+- SingPass (to log into your CPF, HDB & IRAS website)

 Things to consider when borrowing money in Singapore